-Nicholas has been a county councillor from 1989-93 and again from 2001 to present.
-He also sits on Northwest Leicestershire District Council and Ashby Town Council since 1986 and he is currently lead member for Finance and Resources for both councils.
+Nicholas has been a county councillor from 1989 to 1993 and again from 2001 to the present.
+He also sits on North West Leicestershire District Council where he is currently the Corporate Portfolio holder.

 Under Nick’s leadership, Leicestershire County Council has recently taken on the role of Lead Authority and Accountable Body for the East Midlands Freeport.